elie29/zend-di-config/README.md

 ## CLI command to add a new autowire entry
 ![Configuration image](./config-add-entry.png)

-The cli command creates the configuration file if it doesn't exist otherwise it adds the entry the autowires key.
+The cli command `add-autowires-entry` creates the configuration file if it doesn't exist otherwise it adds the entry the autowires key.

 ## Using with Expressive